Carpenter ants may not eat wood like termites, but they can damage it to make nests.

 Doing so also increases sunlight and air circulation, helping to keep the area drier and less appealing to these pests.

-16. EcoSmart Ant & Roach Killer Spray
+16. EcoSmart Ant and Roach Killer Spray

 If you’re looking for a ready-made, natural solution, EcoSmart Ant & Roach Killer Spray is a plant-based option.

 This product is a good alternative to traditional chemical sprays.
+It works best as a contact spray and may not eliminate the entire colony.

-Carpenter ants can cause significant damage if left unchecked, but that does not mean you need to call an exterminator.
+Carpenter ants can cause significant damage if left unchecked, but that does not always mean you need to call an exterminator.

 Add comment